shio-yaamaa/git-count-commits/README.md

 ## 3. Analyze

-Run `yarn analyze /Users/me/my-project` in this repository root.
+Run `make analyze -B repository_path=/Users/me/my-project` in this repository root.
-This outputs the directory tree and commit stats of `/Users/me/my-project` and puts them in `packages/analyze/output`.
+This outputs the directory tree and commit stats of `/Users/me/my-project` and puts them in `analyze/output`.
 This may take several hours when the target repository is large.

 ## 4. Visualize

-Run `REACT_APP_REPOSITORY_PATH=/Users/me/my-project yarn visualize`.
+Run `make visualize -B repository_path=/Users/me/my-project`.
 A React application launches and visualizes the commit stats.
 Select the commit author in the dropdown menu on the top of the page.